nino1337/cockpit-nextjs-boilerplate/README.md

 1. open a terminal of your choice and navigate into the cockpit-cms folder
 2. run `npm run docker`, to download and start the appropriate docker container from agentejo
-3. once the container finished starting, run `npm run docker:copyFiles`
+3. once the container finished starting, run `npm run docker:login`
-4. after copying our cockpitData to the docker container, run `npm run docker:login`
-5. on the docker container, run `./cp import --src ./cockpitData` to import our initial data to cockpit
+4. on the docker container, run `./cp import --src ./cockpitData` to import our initial data to cockpit
-6. now navigate to http://localhost:8080 and log-in with admin/admin.
+5. now navigate to http://localhost:8080 and log-in with admin/admin.
 When everything worked out fine, you should now see 6 added singletons on the right
-7. as a last step - in cockpit - navigate to SETTINGS -> API ACCESS and generate a MASTER API-KEY, that is later used as a token to communicate between the client and cockpit
+6. as a last step - in cockpit - navigate to SETTINGS -> API ACCESS and generate a MASTER API-KEY, that is later used as a token to communicate between the client and cockpit

 ![Cockpit CMS Master API Key](/assets/cockpit-master-api-key.png)